HPV and cancer

 The risk of HPV infection is higher for people who have had more sexual partners or who started having sex at an earlier age.

 For cervical cancer, attending screening is a very important way of reducing the risk of developing the disease.
+And the HPV vaccination programme for girls offers them protection against the types of HPV responsible for about 7 in 10 cases of cervical cancer.

 Question about cancer?
 Contact our information nurse team